aahmed-se/pulsar-wiki/PIP/PIP-1.md

  have to handle that internally and only reply to client once it has the final response.

+### TLS Encryption and authentication

+The proxy support TLS for transport level encryption and as an authentication plugin just like the broker are already doing.

+If a client enables TLS in its configuration, all communications between the client and the proxy will be encrypted.

+The use of TLS between proxy and brokers is configured separately.
+It is therefore possible to use the proxy as a TLS frontend, handling the TLS termination and then forwarding the traffic to brokers in clear text.
+Also it's possible for the proxy to use TLS and then re-encrypt the data when talking with the server.

 ## Changes introduced

 In addition to the new proxy component, these changes are necessary